openmrs/cbr-docker-ohie/README.md

 ```

 ### Import the project
-Create a new directory where to import to the code, switch to the new directory and
+Create a new directory into which to clone the code, switch to the new directory and
 then run the command below to import the project

 ```